We develop sustainable housing and concepts based on communal ways of living.

 Gaining by Sharing Alta

-In Alta, in the north of Norway, we are developing a project together with Svendsen entreprenør AS to create a medium density low-rise housing community constructed in timber.
-40 units will share common functions such as a family room, communal fireplace and ski workshop space.
-The project aim to create an inclusive neighborhood of youth, families and elderly where people feel a sense of belonging and ownership of the community.
+In Alta, in nothernof Norway, we are collaborating with with Svendsen entreprenør AS on a project to develop a medium-density, low-rise housing community constructed in timber.
+The 40 units will share communal facilities including a family room, a communal fireplace and a space for a ski workshop.
+The project aims to create an inclusive neighbourhood for young people, families and the elderly, where people feel a sense of belonging and ownership of the community.

 Vindmøllebakken in Venice

-At the 17th International Architecture Exhibition of the Venice Biennale, the Nordic Pavilion will respond to this year’s theme of ‘How will we live together?’ by transforming into an experimental cohousing project.
-With the exhibition What We Share.
-A model for cohousing Helen & Hard have encourage residents of Vindmøllebakken to develop a more radical version of communal housing: Which aspects of their private lives are they willing to move out of their apartments and share with other residents, and with the audience?
+At the 17th International Architecture Exhibition of the Venice Biennale, the Nordic Pavilion responded to the theme of ‘How will we live together?’ by transforming into an experimental co-housing project.
+The exhibition was called What We Share.
+Through a model for co-housing, Helen & Hard encouraged the residents of Vindmøllebakken to develop a more radical form of communal living: Which aspects of their private lives are residents willing to move out of their apartments and share with other residents, and with the audience?

 Gaining by Sharing Voss